SAP-archive/cloud-platform-iot-starterkit/src/apps/java/authentication/com.sap.iot.starterkit.cert/README.md

-This directory contains the sources for a Java application that uses Certificate based authentication to interact with the HCP IoT services.
+This directory contains the sources for a Java application that uses Certificate based authentication to interact with the SAP Cloud Platform Internet of Things.

 - Import as a Maven project to your IDE
 - Adapt the configuration file [configuration](src/main/resources/config.properties) according to in-line descriptions of the properties